Dataport/polar/packages/plugins/Routing/README.md

 ## Scope

+A user can select multiple waypoints by clicking on the map, which then are converted to an address, if a reverse geocoder is configured.
+If at least two waypoints have been added, the route is automatically calculated and displayed on the map.

+The travel mode can be adjusted as well as the types of routes to avoid.
-The user can choose the start and endpoint of the route either with a click on the map, by entering coordinates or by entering an address.
-The User has to choose a travel mode and a preferred route before the request can be processed.
-The user can optionally choose a route type to avoid.
-The requested route is drawn on the map.
-The user can reset the form and clear the map at the same time.
-Once a route is requested by the user, a detailed listing of every route segment is available including instructions, distance and duration.
+Similarly, the route preference is set to 'recommended' by default, but can be changed to 'fastest' or 'shortest'.

+Once a route is available, a detailed listing of every route segment is available including instructions, distance and duration.

 ## Configuration